billkarsh/SpikeGLX/Markdown/UserManual.md

 ```
 1. AP = 16-bit action potential channels
 2. LF = 16-bit local field potential channels (some probes)
-3. SY = The single 16-bit sync input channel (sync is bit #6)
+3. SY = 16-bit status/sync words (sync is bit #6)
 ```

-All probes read out 384 AP and a single SY channel.
+Most probes read out 384 AP and a single SY channel.
 Some probes read out a separate LF band with the same channel count as the AP band.
+Quad-probes read out 1536 AP channels (384 from each of four shanks) and have four SY words (one per shank).

 Throughout the software the channels are maintained in `acquisition order`.
-That is, each acquired **sample** (or **timepoint**) contains all 384 AP channels, followed by the 384 LF channels (if present), followed by the SY channel.
+That is, each acquired **sample** (or **timepoint**) contains all 384 AP channels, followed by the 384 LF channels (if present), followed by the SY channel(s).

 The channels all have names with two (zero-based) indices, like this: